MARFAM is an active participant in the work of the SACBC Family Life Desk through provision of some of the resource materials used by the Desk.

 Many couples are not aware that just as individuals grow through certain stages in life so does a marriage relationship.
 Having this knowledge that there will be times that a couple does not feel loving but is battling with the individual needs of the spouses and that this is natural and normal can help couples over rough patches.
 The saying LOVE IS A DECISION is a very helpful one to keep in mind.
 See list of resources for support and help.

-Every three years during the year of Mark (2003, 2006, 2009, 2012) and especially with the liturgical readings from weeks 21 – 27 there is a special focus on Marriage.
-The 2009 programme incorporated the theme for the year, Marriage and Family Growing Together.
-The 2012 programme will use the focus and theme for the year, DAY BY DAY WITH GOD AND FAMILY.
+Every three years during the year of Mark (2003, 2006, 2009, 2012, 2015) and especially with the liturgical readings from weeks 21 – 27 there is a special focus on Marriage.
+The 2015 programme will incorporated the theme for the year.
 Resource material will be produced that includes couple and family spirituality, catechesis, faith-sharing and liturgy.
 During other years Marriage Encounter’s World Marriage Day is celebrated on 2nd Sunday in February.